bruntonspall/7drl-space-trader/README.md

 ## First todo's

-* Get up and running with something like curses and a window
+* Get up and running with something like curses and a window - @done
 * Random map generation
 * Ability to move around (Newtonian physics or normal roguelike?)
 * Docking with systems